utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ## Troubleshooting

-If you're unable to sign in to Postman using SSO, or you experience other SSO configuration issues, see the following common issues:
+If you're unable to sign in to Postman using SSO, or you experience other SSO issues, see the following common issues:

 Issue | Resolving the issue
 --- | ---
-Your IdP returns a 404 error after signing in to Postman using SSO. | Make sure the **SSO URL** is correctly copied from your IdP to your [SSO configuration](#configuring-the-identity-provider-details) in Postman.
+Your IdP returns a 404 error after signing in to Postman using SSO. | Make sure the **SSO URL** is correctly copied from your IdP to your [authentication method](#configuring-single-sign-on) in Postman.
-Postman returns a 500 error after signing in to Postman using SSO. | Make sure the **X.509 Certificate** is correctly copied from your IdP to your [SSO configuration](#configuring-the-identity-provider-details) in Postman.
+Postman returns a 500 error after signing in to Postman using SSO. | Make sure the **X.509 Certificate** is correctly copied from your IdP to your [authentication method](#configuring-single-sign-on) in Postman.
-Postman returns a 404 error after signing in to Postman using SSO. | Make sure the values in the **Service provider details (Postman)** section are correctly copied from your [SSO configuration](#configuring-the-identity-provider-details) in Postman to your IdP.
+Postman returns a 404 error after signing in to Postman using SSO. | Make sure the values in the **Service provider details (Postman)** section are correctly copied from your [authentication method](#configuring-single-sign-on) in Postman to your IdP.
-Postman returns a page explaining the sign-in request expired after signing in to Postman using SSO. | Make sure the **Relay state** is correctly copied from your [SSO configuration](#configuring-the-identity-provider-details) in Postman to your IdP.
+Postman returns a page explaining the sign-in request expired after signing in to Postman using SSO. | Make sure the **Relay state** is correctly copied from your [authentication method](#configuring-single-sign-on) in Postman to your IdP.
 An email address isn't associated with your Postman account in your [Postman team member list](/docs/administration/managing-your-team/managing-your-team/). | In your IdP configuration settings, make sure the username format is set to **Email**.

 ## Next steps